boratanrikulu/eternity/README.md

   image: '/images/about.png`
 ```

-You can use `googleAnalytics` to set Analytics.
+You can use `googleAnalytics` variable to set Analytics.
 ```yaml
 googleAnalytics: ''
 ```